onyx-platform/onyx/doc/user-guide/architecture-low-level-design.md

 - Submitter: peer (P), who has successfully started its incoming buffer
 - Purpose: Indicates that this peer is ready to receive segments as input
 - Replica update: Updates `:peer-state` under the `:id` of this peer to set its state to `:active`.
-- Side effects: If this task should immediatelely be sealed, seals this task
+- Side effects: If this task should immediately be sealed, seals this task
 - Reactions: None.

 -------------------------------------------------